-Montenegro: 2016 electricity balance, exports and power flow challenges20.
-January 2016. / SEE Energy News
+Montenegro: 2016 electricity balance, exports and power flow challenges, SEE Energy News

 While the government is trying to persuade and negotiate the kick of construction of new power plant unit at TPP Plevlja, the energy Balance Report confirmed that production capacities cannot meet consumer demand for electricity.
 The same trend from 2015 is expected to continue in 2016.